-Applications Manager enables comprehensive Cassandra performance monitoring and administration of all nodes in a cluster from a centralized console.
-You can collect statistical data from all JVMs in a cluster and key performance metrics like memory utilizations statistics, task statistics of thread pools, storage statistics, CPU usage, operation performance, latency and pending tasks.
+Applications Manager, one of the best Cassandra monitoring tools in the industry enables comprehensive Apache Cassandra performance monitoring and administration of all nodes in a cluster from a centralized console.
+You can collect statistical data from all JVMs in a cluster and key performance metrics like memory utilization statistics, task statistics of thread pools, storage statistics, CPU usage, operation performance, latency, and pending tasks.

-You can continuously monitor database clusters with Applications Manager's dashboard detailing the health, availability and performance status of all monitored clusters.
-Retrieve details on live, leaving, moving, joining and unreachable nodes and monitor the health of nodes within each cluster.
+You can continuously monitor Cassandra database clusters with Applications Manager's dashboard detailing the health, availability, and performance status of all the monitored clusters.
+Monitoring Cassandra clusters helps retrieve details on live, leaving, moving, joining, and unreachable nodes and monitor the health of nodes within each cluster.

-Cassandra databases consume a lot of memory and applications performance issues may result if your RAM is not sufficient.
-Applications Manager closely monitors the memory consumption of your applications running on the Cassandra environment and displays the used, free and total memory of the server in megabytes.
+Cassandra databases consume a lot of memory and application performance issues may result if your RAM is not sufficient.
+Applications Manager closely monitors the memory consumption of your applications running on the Cassandra environment and displays the used, free, and total memory of the server in megabytes.

-Like with any other database system, Cassandra performance depends on the underlying systems on which it runs.
-Applications Manager tracks operating system metrics on your Cassandra nodes like the number of processors, exceptions, CPU utilization and time trends.
+Like with any other database system, Cassandra's performance depends on the underlying systems on which it runs.
+Applications Manager's Cassandra cluster monitoring capabilities include tracking operating system metrics on your Cassandra nodes like the number of processors, exceptions, CPU utilization, and time trends.
 This can help you identify and troubleshoot hardware-related performance problems.

 If you have significant amounts of data, monitoring and predicting disk space usage is no simple task.
 Disk space usage can vary fairly over time within a Cassandra environment.
-Applications Manager monitors disk utilization and storage statistics over defined time periods to help identify and remedy performance issues.
+Applications Manager's Cassandra monitor tracks disk utilization and storage statistics over defined time periods to help identify and remedy performance issues.

-Track operations stats and latency (averages and totals) of range, read and write operations per second at the server level.
-The recent read latency and write latency counters are important for making sure that operations are happening in a consistent manner.
-Applications Manager also tracks the number of completed compactions since the last start of a Cassandra instance, pending and other compaction tasks waiting in the queue to be executed.
+Track operations stats and latency (averages and totals) of range, read, and write operations per second at the server level.
+The recent read latency and write latency counters are important for ensuring that operations are functioning consistently.
+Applications Manager also tracks the number of completed compactions since the last start of a Cassandra instance, pending, and other compaction tasks waiting in the queue to be executed.

-Applications Manager can help you deal with overload scenarios in your Cassandra environment by keeping a lookout for dropped messages.
-You can recieve a log summary of dropped messages along with the message type.
+With Applications Manager's Cassandramonitor, you can deal with overload scenarios in your Cassandra environment by keeping a lookout for dropped messages.
+You can receive a log summary of dropped messages along with the message type.
 You can establish thresholds and configure alarms to notify you of dropped messages.